 - Cancellation or postponement of all large-scale events (25 or more people) at the college until further notice.

 - Canceling classes starting Monday, March 16 with the exception for LSU Health Science Centers in Shreveport and New Orleans.

 - Classes resume after Spring Break online only for remainder of spring semester.

 - All tests scheduled at LSU Testing Center for the week of March 16 through 23 are postponed.

 - As a precautionary measure, we are asking that all on-campus events and LSU-sponsored off-campus events of 30 attendees or more to be canceled effective immediately, through May 30.
 A decision about commencement will be made at a later date.

 - Events with fewer than 30 attendees will need to receive approval though the LSU Emergency Operations Center (EOC), and any exceptions may also be requested through the EOC.
 Email email@example.com for event approvals.

 - All residence halls and on-campus apartments will remain open at this time, however students are encouraged to return home if you can do so.

-- Classes will be cancelled March 16 through 21.
+- Classes will be cancelled from March 16 on.